joel-wong-aws/deadline-cloud-for-keyshot/README.md

 ## Submitter

-The KeyShot submitter extension creates a button in KeyShot (`Window` > `Scripting Console` > `Scripts` > `Submit to AWS Deadline Cloud` > `Run`) that can be used to submit jobs to Deadline Cloud.
-Clicking this button reveals an interface to submit a job to Deadline Cloud.
+The KeyShot submitter extension creates a runnable script in KeyShot (`Window` > `Scripting Console` > `Scripts` > `Submit to AWS Deadline Cloud` > `Run`) that can be used to submit jobs to Deadline Cloud.
+Using this script reveals an interface to submit a job to Deadline Cloud.
 It automatically determines the files required based on the loaded scene, allows the user to specify render options, builds an
 [Open Job Description template][openjd] that defines the workflow, and submits the job to the farm and queue of your choosing.